devpavth/Angular-dev-project/README.md

 # Angular Dev Project

 This is an Angular-based project created as part of my internship tasks.
-It includes a test application with various features like suggesting friends with common interests, along with other dynamic components and features developed using Angular.
+It includes a various features like suggesting friends with common interests, along with other dynamic components and features developed using Angular.

 ## Installation